kimdobinn/respiree-azure-migration/README.md

 - Handles production/staging environment configuration with `terraform.tfvars`
 - Uses separate state files for each environment
 - Rewritten from scratch based on AWS → Azure service mapping

-This repository is a personal recreation.
-It does not contain or reflect any company-sensitive or proprietary data.
->>>>>>> db5756308a14e7e6b506190508a91a284622f747